-- o Name, Position - Job responsibilities - o Name of Organization - Number of Employees - What is the scope of your current activities?
+- \circ Name, Position - o Job responsibilities - $\circ \quad \text{Name of Organization} \\$ - Number of Employees - What is the scope of your current activities?
 Are you largely based in Singapore, and have your SME already internationalized? - o If yes, to what countries/regions?
 Describe the type of operations engaged in these locations. - If not, does your SME plan to do so?
-Any timeframe? - Business Activity: Nature of your Principal business: - Wholesale of raw materials, food, beverages, and tobacco - Wholesale of household goods - Wholesale of non-agricultural intermediate products, waste and scrap - o Wholesale of machinery, equipment and supplies - Wholesale of transport equipment - Commodity Trading (specify types of products) - Manufacturing (specify types of commodities) - Service providers (specify service) - Broking - Consultancy 0
+Any timeframe? - Business Activity: Nature of your Principal business: - Wholesale of raw materials, food, beverages, and tobacco - o Wholesale of household goods - Wholesale of non-agricultural intermediate products, waste and scrap - Wholesale of machinery, equipment and supplies - o Wholesale of transport equipment - Commodity Trading (specify types of products) - Manufacturing (specify types of commodities) - Service providers (specify service) - o Broking - o Consultancy o Industry:

-Industry: